Analog Man Vintage guitar effects

 4/2001 Arbiter England Made in UK fuzz faces modified!

 The new UK made Arbiter Fuzz face is in a nice case, looks great, and seems well made but they just don't sound right.
 Some seem to make almost no sound at all!
 Well We have modified dozens now and know just what needs to be done.
 We had a few dozen new grey Arbiter fuzz faces that we tuned with our transistors and parts to make them sound just like the late 60s Germanium fuzz faces.
 These get our entire classic germanium mod, we change all the transistors and resistors on the boards and caps if needed.
 Available for $215.
 2/02 SORRY SOLD OUT but we can still mod yours!!!!!
-One of these Arbiters I modified went for $255 on ebay, item 860031524

 We do not normally sell this custom pedal but this will give you an idea of what we can do if you are crazy enough...

 This 4 knob sunface was made for Guns n' Roses.
-Curtis Laur, who is working with them, wanted the knobs on the fuzz so he could document the settings and the guitarists could leave the guitars' knobs up all the way.
+Curtis Laur, who was working with them, wanted extra knobs on the fuzz so he could document the settings, and the guitarists could leave the guitars' knobs up all the way.
 The two standard knobs are on the left - Volume and Fuzz.
-The third knob is the same as the standard internal trim pot on the sunface - the input trimmer.
+The third knob is the same as the standard internal trim pot on the sunface - the input CLEAN trimmer.
 It works the same as turning down the VOL knob on your guitar, to CLEAN up the sound.
 So we labelled it C for Clean.
 The forth knob is a TONE knob but with a twist.
 There is a mini-toggle switch below the TONE knob.
 In the UP position, it acts like the TONE knob on your guitar.
 But if the fuzz is up high, your TONE knob does not do much.
 So we added the DOWN position which puts the tone circuit AFTER the fuzz for a more pronounced roll off of high end.
 But since simple is better and sometimes you don't need to roll off the tone, we also have a MIDDLE position which totally bypasses the tone control.
 You may remember the old 1970s Big Muffs which had a TONE BYPASS switch on the back, a very good idea.

 This pedal is not as good as the normal Sunface NKT with sundial for a player, as you should use the knobs on your guitars for more control.
 It was built so the guitar tech could do the adjustments.
 So we don't normally build these, also very expensive as each knob and switch is a $25 option.

 I finally got Chinese Democracy in late 2008 and got to hear our pedals, and we were mentioned in the credits along with about 1000 others.
+Curtis contacted me in 2020 and said he still has the pedal, and doesn't like to play without it.

 On the right is a custom-painted fuzzface I built for Tele-man Jim Weider of the Jim Weider Band (and The Band).
 It looks too cool if I do say so myself...
 Sorry I don't have any more like this, when I try to make another one the paint always comes out terrible.
 Kenny Wayne Shepherd now has this one, I made another one for Jim in an old 1970s red fuzzface housing.
 Jim has since had me re-box it in one of my grey COMPROSSOR boxes so it does not look like any other fuzzface.
 It was in effect the first SUN FACE pedal.
 I later put the NKT transistors and the SUN DIAL knob on it for Jim and put it in the small gold box.